-- Page number from the main identity record book held by the Civil ID Office

-- Name

-- Father and Grandfather's name

 - Surname or tribal name

 - Male or Female

 - Signature of Authorising Officer

 - Date of Issue

 - Signature of the individual person

 - Signature of the issuing officer

-- Full name of the individual person
+- Full name of the individual person81

-- 2.4.20 On the reverse of the card was listed:
+- 8.3.4 On the reverse of the card was listed:

 - Occupation or job

 - Date of birth written and also in numbers (as on a cheque)

 - Place of birth

 - Significant markings e.g. scars

 - Marital status

 - Spouses name

 - Place of registration

-- Colour eyes, hair, colour of face
+- · Colour eyes, hair, colour of face

-- Height and blood group
+- Height and blood group82

-- 2.4.21 The Civil Status ID card is governed under the Civil Status Law 65 of 1972 (amended).
-95 According to the Second Secretary, Embassy of Iraq, (interviewed in London on 5 January 2012), the Civil Status ID card is required by law and issued to each Iraqi national, both inside and outside of Iraq, upon production of a birth certificate.
+- 8.3.5 The Civil Status ID card is governed under the Civil Status Law 65 of 1972 (amended).
+83 According to the Second Secretary, Embassy of Iraq, (interviewed in London on 5 January 2012), the Civil Status ID card is required by law and issued to each Iraqi national, both inside and outside of Iraq, upon production of a birth certificate.
 Civil ID cards are issued by the Ministry of Interior, Iraqi Civil Card Directorate, i.e. General Directorate of Civil Status (Note of meeting with Hassanain Hadi Fadhil, Second Secretary, Embassy of the Republic of Iraq, London, 5 January 2012).
-96 The Landinfo report dated 23 January 2014 largely verified this information, although instead made reference to the Civil Status Affairs Directorate, which was under the jurisdiction of the General Nationality Directorate.
-97 UNHCR Baghdad document entitled 'Response to inquiry regarding returnees /deportees: documentation, assistance and conditions at Baghdad airport', 3 November 2011 also broadly corroborated this information.
+84 The Landinfo report dated 23 January 2014 largely verified this information, although instead made reference to the Civil Status Affairs Directorate, which was under the jurisdiction of the General Nationality Directorate.
+95 UNHCR Baghdad document entitled 'Response to inquiry regarding returnees /deportees: documentation, assistance and conditions at Baghdad airport', 3 November 2011 also broadly corroborated this information.

-- 2.4.22 The ID card is considered the most important personal document and is used for all contact with public authorities, health care, social welfare, schools and the purchase and sale of homes and cars.
-The ID card is also required when applying for other official

-94 British Embassy, 'Re-documentation procedures', 7 April 2012, Annex D
+81 British Embassy, 'Re-documentation procedures', 7 April 2012, Annex D

-British Embassy, 'Re-documentation procedures', 7 April 2012, Annex D
+82 British Embassy, 'Re-documentation procedures', 7 April 2012, Annex D

-British Embassy Baghdad, Freedom of Movement and requirements to transfer personal documentation in order to relocate in Iraq, 27 July 2011, available in Annex A
+83 British Embassy Baghdad, Freedom of Movement and requirements to transfer personal documentation in order to relocate in Iraq, 27 July 2011, available in Annex A

-&lt;sup>96 Note of meeting with Hassanain Hadi Fadhil, Second Secretary, Embassy of the Republic of Iraq, London, 5 January 2012, Annex G Landingo (Penort Irag) Travel decuments and attraction in the control of the Republic of Iraq.
+84 Note of meeting with Hassanain Hadi Fadhil, Second Secretary, Embassy of the Republic of Iraq, London, 5 January 2012, Annex G